 As the leaves change for the season, so too has the level of impact that Marcia Ratliff is making in the Winona community.

-Ratliff, a ‘14 Winona State University alum, left her full-time job month ago as a Youth Services Associate at the Winona Public Library where she created programming for children to become the Executive Director of Engage Winona.
+Ratliff, a ‘14 Winona State University alum, left her full-time job a month ago as a Youth Services Associate at the Winona Public Library where she created programming for children to become the Executive Director of Engage Winona.

-At Engage Winona, Ratliff is still creating programming, but is doing it on a much larger scale in a way that engages the entire Winona-area community
+At Engage Winona, Ratliff is still creating programming, but is doing it on a much larger scale in a way that engages the entire Winona-area community.

 Engage Winona is a renowned organization in the area that strives to build an inclusive community that feels like home for all.
 Some areas the non-profit focuses on are community engagement, network building, resourcing and supporting diverse changemakers, and creating a new culture.